-The performance indicator framework shows which data are complete and comparable in this Report.
-For data that are not considered directly comparable, text includes relevant caveats and supporting commentary.
-Section 1 discusses data comparability and completeness from a Report-wide perspective.
-In addition to the contextual information for this service area (see Context tab), the Report's statistical context (section 2) contains data that may assist in interpreting the performance indicators presented in this section.
+The performance indicator framework shows which data is complete and comparable in this report.
+For data that is not considered directly comparable, text includes relevant caveats and supporting commentary.
+Section 1 discusses data comparability and completeness from a report-wide perspective.
+In addition to the contextual information for this service area (refer to Context tab), the report's statistical context (section 2) contains data that may assist in interpreting the performance indicators presented in this section.